strong-exchange/strong-exchange-bot/README.md

 ## What is it

-It's bot which can offer various information about the rate of currencies
+It's a telegram bot which can offer various information about the rate of currencies

+## Development

-## Local development
+### Local development

-1. You must had installed python 3.7 and postgres
+1. You must have installed the python 3.7 and the Postgres

-2. In postgres create user and database as described in `currency_bot/settings/dev.py`
+2. In the Postgres create a user and a database.
+Don't forget set this information to settings.

-3. Install requirements
+3. Install the requirements

     `pip install -r requirments.txt`